How long to beat Black Flag Resynced?

-Here's how long it takes to beat the Black Flag remake depending on how you like to play
+Here's how long it takes to complete the Black Flag remake depending on how you like to play

-From my experience playing Black Flag Resynced and that of some other members of the GamesRadar+ team, you should expect to sink roughly 35 hours for an average playthrough, one that takes in a bit of everything before rolling the credits on Edward's story.
-But, as ever, your completion time depends on how you play:
+From my experience playing Black Flag Resynced, and that of other members of the GamesRadar+ team, you should expect to sink roughly 35+ hours for an light to average playthrough.
+That's one that takes in a little bit of everything but doesn't get side-tracked too much from the main path.
+But, obviously, this completion time depends entirely on how much you choose to do from the Black Flag Resynced mission list.

 - 100% completion: 50-60 hours

-If you're only interested in Edward Kenway's story as he tries to make the pirate life work in the Caribbean, you'll likely spend 25 hours or so playing through it – with no essential modern-day sections to play, the story is a bit more streamlined, and you can read about the other changes in Assassin's Creed Black Flag Resynced here.
-You may be able to get through the main quest in under 25 hours if you're particularly dedicated and you're playing on the easiest difficulty settings, but with important upgrades systems to manage for the Jackdaw, it's difficult to play through the whole thing quickly without dipping into at least some side activities.
+If you're only interested in Edward Kenway's story, as he tries to make pirate life work in the Caribbean, you'll probably spend 25 hours or so clearing the main missions.
+You might be able to get through the main quest in under 25 hours - if you're particularly dedicated and playing on the easiest difficulty settings - but with important upgrades needed (for the Jackdaw especially) it's difficult to play through the whole thing quickly without dipping into at least some side activities.
+That said, there are no modern-day sections in this remake, stripping a bit of time off things (you can read about the other changes in Assassin's Creed Black Flag Resynced here).

-Alternatively, if you want to see everything Black Flag has to offer, you're looking at spending around 50 hours – perhaps a bit less if you're efficient.
+Alternatively, if you want to see everything Black Flag Resynced has to offer, you're looking at easily spending around 50+ hours playing.
 With plenty of Forts to destroy, upgrades to unlock, Black Flag Resynced Treasure Maps to dig up, and side quests and contracts to complete, there is a lot to do beyond seeing Edward's story through to the end.
 And the endgame-level Black Flag Resynced Legendary Ships will require you to have all the Black Flag Resynced Ultimate ship upgrades applied to the Jackdaw.

 © GamesRadar+.
 Not to be reproduced without permission.